WorldQL/dreamlab-docs/draft/archero-like.md

 I noticed a bug in this video where enemies leave behind a background of their health bar when killed.
 I fixed it by prompting:
-> ✍️ "the health bars get smaller in the middle instead of shifting"
+> ✍️ "enemy health bar backgrounds aren't being cleaned up when they die"

 And as you can see, the AI fixes it!